List of United States tornadoes in April 2022

 This page documents all tornadoes confirmed by various weather forecast offices of the National Weather Service in the United States from April 2022.
 On average, there are 155 confirmed tornadoes in the United States in April.
-This April was significantly above average with 220 tornadoes.
+Activity also tends to spread northward and westward in April compared to the cooler winter months and the Midwest and Great Plains tend to see increased activity, although the relative maxima remain in the southern states.